How cuts to federal climate funds could threaten polar vortex research

 Cuts by the Department of Government Efficiency (DOGE) also led to hundreds of vacancies at National Weather Service offices across the country last year, though the administration reversed course and allowed that agency to fill many of those positions.

-In December, the White House Office of Management and Budget Director Russ Vought announced plans to break up the National Center for Atmospheric Research, saying in a post on X that the center was undergoing a "comprehensive review."
-The White House did not respond to questions from NPR about the status of that review.
+In December, White House Office of Management and Budget (OMB) Director Russ Vought announced plans to break up the National Center for Atmospheric Research, saying in a post on X that the center was undergoing a "comprehensive review."
+The White House referred questions from NPR about the status of that review to the OMB.
+The OMB has not responded.

 Copyright 2026 NPR